Eurozone shares hit March highs on EU deal optimism | Business

 Eurozone shares hit March highs on EU deal optimism

-An index of eurozone stocks rose 1.1% by 0712 GMT to hit its highest level since March 5.
-The broader pan-European STOXX 600 gained 0.9%, also hitting highest since March 5, amid growing optimism about a COVID-19 treatment after promising early data from trials of three potential vaccines.
+An index of eurozone stocks rose 1.3% to touch its highest level since March 5.
+The broader pan-European STOXX 600 gained 1%, also hovering near March 5 high, amid growing optimism about a COVID-19 treatment after promising early data from trials of three potential vaccines.

 EU leaders clinched a "historic" deal in the early hours of Tuesday, after a fractious summit that lasted almost five days.
-They agreed on a 750-billion-euro recovery fund, with 390 billion euros as non-repayable grants, down from 500 billion euros originally proposed, and the rest in repayable loans.

-Germany's DAX surged to its highest since Feb.
-24, boosted by shares of SAP SE and Siemens AG.
-Logitech International SA rose 3.9% after the maker of computer peripherals raised its outlook for fiscal 2021.
+They hope the 750-billion-euro recovery fund and its related 1.1-trillion-euro 2017-2021 budget will help against the continent's deepest recession since World War Two.

+"Of course, there were compromises and it is not perfect but the fact that the 27 leaders gave their seal of approval to the EU jointly issuing debt was the proverbial Rubicon being crossed that investors were watching the most avidly," Sean Darby, global equity strategist at Jefferies, wrote in a note.
+Darby noted that aside from Italy and other southern states being the biggest beneficiaries, environment-friendly companies will also benefit from the budget.

+Blue-chip equities indexes of Spain and Italy gained 1.7% and 2.0% respectively, while eurozone banks jumped 3.3%.
+A gauge of European stock market volatility sank to its lowest since Feb.
+25.

 - READ MORE ON: